 Clark Fork is a tiny city located in the state of Idaho.
 With a population of 561 people and just one neighborhood, Clark Fork is the 114th largest community in Idaho.

-Clark Fork is a blue-collar town, with 37.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Clark Fork, you'll notice that it is more blue-collar than most other communities in America.
+37.32% of Clark Fork’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clark Fork is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Clark Fork who work in sales jobs (18.66%), personal care services (11.96%), and farm management occupations (10.05%).

 Telecommuters are a relatively large percentage of the workforce: 15.25% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Clark Fork is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Clark Fork doesn't have a public transportation system that people use for their commute.

 The per capita income in Clark Fork in 2022 was $19,799, which is low income relative to Idaho and the nation.
 This equates to an annual income of $79,196 for a family of four.